From Pioneering Beginnings

 By examining the performance demands of today's instrumental analytical techniques, ROMIL has developed purification processes resulting in a grade of super pure solvents that are suitable for most routine trace organic analyses undertaken by chromatography or spectroscopy.
 In more recent years an even higher purity has been achieved with ultra pure solvents targeted at high sensitivity hyphenated techniques.

 Strict process control procedures, set within the disciplined framework of an ISO 9001 certified, and an ISO 17025/17034 accredited quality management system result in products of high and consistent purity which exhibit little or no variation between batches.

 We've found that the purer the product, the easier it is to maintain consistency.
 The analyst saves time by not chasing those 'ghost' peaks.
 Storage space and waste is saved by having a single grade product suitable for a number of techniques, and money is saved because there is less equipment downtime and longer column life.
 Routine analytical techniques can be conducted efficiently and with total confidence and reproducibility of results.

-Using the analogy of our digital age, a computer is only as good as the software that runs on it.
+Using an analogy of our digital age, a computer is only as good as the software that runs on it.
 Only by matching the performance of both hardware and software can real benefits be gained.
 Similarly, chemical reagents used in analysis - solvents, acids, reference materials - are like the 'software component' in modern analytical technology.
 Only by matching their performance to the sophistication and sensitivity of the analytical hardware can quality results truly be obtained.

 Working Together for Quality Results

-ROMIL's steady and sustained annual growth can be attributed to a well-established dialogue with its customers; feedback from customers has helped it to establish the purity specifications of future reagents.
-Now foremost among the top UK companies in its field, ROMIL employs around 35 people, and continues to implement an ambitious and forward-thinking plan to become the leader in the production and supply of high purity reagents.
+ROMIL's steady and sustained annual growth can be attributed to a well-established dialogue with its customers; feedback from customers has helped us to establish the purity specifications of future reagents.
+Now foremost among the top UK companies in its field, ROMIL employs around 35 people, and we continue to implement our ambitious and forward-thinking plan in becoming the leader in the production and supply of high purity reagents.